tezos/tezos-mirror/docs/user/mockup.rst

     $ tezos-client list mockup protocols

-At the time of writing, two protocols are supported hence the output should be the following (ignore the Warning if there is any):
+At the time of writing, three protocols are supported hence the output should be the following (ignore the Warning if there is any):

 ::

     ProtoALphaALphaALphaALphaALphaALphaALphaALphaDdp3zK
-    PsCARTHAGazKbHtnKfLzQg3kms52kSRpgnDY982a9oYsSXRLQEb
+    PtEdoTezd3RHSC31mpxxo1npxFjoWWcFgQtxapi51Z8TLu6v6Uq
+    PsDELPH1Kxsxt8f9eWbxQeRxkjfbxoqM52jvs5Y5fBxWWh4ifpo

 To create the mockup client state, issue the following command: